 My toolset includes researching, sketching, creating block-outs, and node-based visual scripting to implement systems in the levels I work on.
-Feel free to have a look around on my portfolio to see what I’ve been working on over the past few years.
+Feel free to have a look at my portfolio to see what I’ve worked on over the past years.

 Just like many others in the games industry, I started out on this journey because I enjoy playing games.
 Games have always provided a playground for me and my friends, and as a level designer, I have the opportunity to create playspaces that bring others the same fun and entertainment as I experience when I play games.
 On top of that, it feels incredibly satisfying and rewarding to see players move through, interact, and immerse themselves in what you created.

-If I’m not playing or making games, you can often find me in the Community Garden of our University.
+If I’m not playing or making games, you can often find me in the Community Garden.
 I love being outside and as a nature lover, having a garden supporting biodiversity is very important to me.

 Besides outside gardening I’m also an avid houseplant collector, or as I’d like to call myself, a houseplant connoisseur.
 Strangely enough, this often results in my house being filled with incredibly sad looking plants as I have become known as the local plant hospital.